AustinGil/vuetensils/docs/components/Notifications.md

-  text: string, // Notification text persistent?: boolean, // Determines if the dismiss button should be displayed timeout?: number|false, // Time in milliseconds to display the notification }
+  text: string, // Notification text persistent?: boolean, // Determines if the dismiss button should be displayed timeout?: number|false, // Time in milliseconds to display the notification class?: string, // Class to apply to the notification wrapper classes?: {
+    root?: string, // Class to apply to the notification wrapper text?: string, // Class to apply to the notification text dismiss?: string // Class to apply to the notification dismiss button },
+}
 ```